 - When they move, the cubs usually move with their mothers.

-- There is only one species of lion in the genus Panthera that is the Panthera leo.
+- There are only one species of the lion in the genus Panthera that is the Panthera leo.

 - From 2008 to 2016, the assessors of the IUCN Red List utilized only two subspecies of lion.
 That is;